emaele/rpi-go-bot/readme.md

 Telegram Bot Token can be obatined by creating a bot with ```@botfather```[^1] and your id by sending a message to ```@rawdatabot```[^2]

 After you done everything you're ready to build and execute the bot.
-Type
+Type:
 ```
 go build
 sudo ./rpi-go-bot